pct/vimrc-core/README.md

 ### FAQ
-1. Check your vim environment has +python or not, just type:
+1. Check your vim environment has +python and +ruby or not, just type:

     	$ vim --version